xbeat/Machine-Learning/README.md

 Iteration of rational functions is a powerful technique in mathematics with applications in various fields, including dynamical systems and computational methods.
 A rational function is a function of the form f(x) = P(x) / Q(x), where P and Q are polynomials.

+## Vertical DataFrame Concatenation with pd.concat()

+Understanding DataFrame Concatenation with pd.concat()

+The pandas concat() function is the primary tool for vertically combining DataFrames, allowing row-wise concatenation using axis=0.
+This operation is essential for merging multiple datasets while preserving column structure and maintaining data integrity.

 ## Improving Unsatisfactory Model Performance with Python

 Model Performance Evaluation